mpv-player/mpv/DOCS/man/vf.rst

     in mpv (such as filters which deal with mpv specifics, or which are implemented in mpv only).

+    If a filter is not builtin, the ``lavfi-bridge`` will be automatically tried.
+Keep in mind that this filter does not support positional arguments like ``--vf=name=arg1:arg2``.
+Instead, you must use
+    ``--vf=name=arg1name=arg1value:...``.
+This bridge also does not support help output, and does not verify parameters before the filter is actually used.

 Video filters are managed in lists.
 There are a few commands to manage the filter list.